shironved/airgeddon/README.md

 # airgeddon
-the first release for wifi auditing tool for ralos github repo.
+The first release for wifi auditing tool for ralos github repo.